ozw1z5rd/oqtadrive/README.md

 ## TL;DR
 *OqtaDrive* emulates a bank of up to 8 *Microdrives* for use with a *Sinclair Spectrum* (with *Interface 1*) or *QL* machine.
 The goal is to functionally create a *faithful reproduction of the original*.
 That is, on the *Spectrum*/*QL* side, operating the emulated *Microdrives* should feel exactly the same as using the real thing.
 So by definition, it does not try to compete with more "modern day" mass storage solutions for *Spectrum* and *QL*.

+For a quick introduction to the project, [check out the landing page](https://xelalexv.github.io/oqtadocs).

+## How Does It Work?
-*OqtaDrive* is built around an *Arduino Nano* or *Pro Mini*, that connects via its GPIO ports to the *Microdrive* interface and via serial connection to a daemon running on a host machine.
+*OqtaDrive* is built around an *Arduino Nano* that connects via its GPIO ports to the *Microdrive* interface and via serial connection to a daemon running on a host machine.
 This daemon host could be anything, ranging from your PC to a small embedded board such as a *RaspberryPi Zero*, as long as it can run a supported OS (*Linux*, *MacOS*, *Windows*).
-The same *Arduino* can be used with both *Spectrum* and *QL*, without any reconfiguration.
+The same *Nano* can be used with both *Spectrum* and *QL*, without any reconfiguration.

 While the *Arduino* is essentially a low-level protocol converter, the daemon takes care of storing and managing the *cartridges*.
 It additionally exposes an HTTP API endpoint.
 A few shell commands are provided that use this API and let you control the daemon, e.g. load and save cartridges into/from the virtual drives.
 A web UI is available as well.